TimothyGu/learnyounode-proj/README.md

 learnyounode solutions
 ======================

-My solutions to the learnyounode workshopper.
-Not guaranteed to be safe for production use!
+These are solutions to the learnyounode workshopper.
+They are written by [@TimothyGu](https://github.org/TimothyGu) on his endeavour to Node.js mastery.
+It is meant to help Node.js beginners for the PIxEL Clubs (and myself).
+Not guaranteed to be safe for production (i.e. multi-core servers, VHS, etc.) use!

 Contributing
 ------------